 FOR HOW LONG SHOULD IT BE TAKEN?

 Take the drug as long as the doctor prescribes you to do.
 Do not stop taking the medicine without the doctor’s advice.

 You may require urgent medical help in this situation.
-In such a case visit nearest healthcare center or call your doctor immediately.
+In such a case visit the nearest healthcare center or call you’re doctor immediately.

 In case you forget to take the dose, skip the dose and take the next dose on the recommended time period if it’s too late but if it’s less than 1 hour of the meal then go and take it.
 Do not double up the dose for the missed one.